 “Scripture Study, Bible Sharing and Reflection, Lectio and Journaling,” a regular weekly series facilitated by pastoral minister, Heather Neds, is offered at Keeler Women’s Center, 2220 Central Ave., Kansas City, Kan., from 9:30 to 11 a.m.
 Wednesdays.
 This weekly Bible study group is based on the upcoming scripture readings from the Common Lectionary.
 There will be time for reflection, sharing and journaling.
 Call 913-906-8990 to register.

-Persons of all Christian traditions are invited to participate in Taizé prayer at 7 p.m.
-Thursday, Nov.
-6, in Annunciation Chapel on the campus of the Mother House of the Sisters of Charity of Leavenworth, 4200 S. 4th St., Leavenworth, Kan.
+Persons of all Christian traditions are invited to participate in Taizé prayer on Thursday, Dec.
+4 at 7 p.m. in Annunciation Chapel on the campus of the Mother House of the Sisters of Charity of Leavenworth, 4200 S. 4th Street, Leavenworth, Kan.
 Taizé prayer is a meditative, candlelit service that includes simple chants sung repeatedly, silence, and prayers of praise and intercession.
 These prayer services emerged from an ecumenical community of monks in Taizé, France.
 For more information, visit www.marillaccenter.org or call 913-680-2342.

 Stony Point Christian Church, 149 S. 78th St., is planning an all-church Thanksgiving dinner at 5 p.m.
 Sunday, Nov.
 23, in the Cole Activity Center.
 Families will bring a side dish or dessert.
 Stony Point also is planning “The Sweet Memories of Christmas Program and Tasting Party” at 6 p.m.
 Dec.
 14. There will be songs, readings, musical numbers or other performances.